Hey you. I wrote this Review Just for You because I like you.I also like pizza.

 This week’s only major new release targeted to people over the age of 5, The Magnificent Seven (the remake of Mag-7 which was a remake of The Seven Samurai which was a remake of 7 H*s For 7 Pimps which was a remake of 7 Inches: The Kyle Dingle Story which was a remake of Snow White Eats The Seven Dwarves) is a serviceable if unremarkable western/action movie.

-Considering the movie’s pedigree, director Antione Fuqua (The Equalizer) reuniting with his Training Day stars Denzel Washington and Ethan Hawke, plus the galaxy-sized star power of Chris Pratt (Jurassic World:Fallen Kingdom), the movie should have been a dynamite sized bang powerful enough to blow up a train.
+Considering the movie’s pedigree, director Antione Fuqua (The Equalizer) reuniting with his Training Day stars Denzel Washington (The Little Things) and Ethan Hawke, plus the galaxy-sized star power of Chris Pratt (Jurassic World:Fallen Kingdom), the movie should have been a dynamite sized bang powerful enough to blow up a train.

 Instead, you’re watching most of the movie thinking “This should be getting better right about now”.
 You’ll be thinking that throughout most of 2 hour running time until the end credits when you realize you‘ve had a train run on you.
 By then you’ll have been lulled into a state of jaded acceptance, grateful at least you saw a lot of people and horses shot up.